Gust of Wind

 "Gust of Wind" is a song written, produced, and performed by American musician Pharrell Williams.
 Written alongside Daft Punk (who also provided vocals), it was released on October 24, 2014 by Columbia Records as the fourth single from Williams's second studio album Girl (2014).

-Williams' fifth collaboration with Daft Punk, The Neptunes completed a remix for Daft Club (2003), Daft Punk had previously co-written and co-produced the song "Hypnotize U" from N.E.R.D's fourth studio album Nothing (2010) and Williams provided vocals on "Get Lucky" and "Lose Yourself to Dance" from Daft Punk's fourth and final studio album Random Access Memories (2013).
+This is Williams' fifth collaboration with Daft Punk; The Neptunes made a remix for Daft Club (2003), Daft Punk co-wrote and co-produced the song "Hypnotize U" from N.E.R.D's fourth studio album Nothing (2010), and Williams provided vocals on "Get Lucky" and "Lose Yourself to Dance" from Daft Punk's fourth and final studio album Random Access Memories (2013).

 Music video

 The official music video was directed by Edgar Wright (Shaun of the Dead, Hot Fuzz, Baby Driver).
 It was released on October 7, 2014.
 The video depicts Williams dancing with women in a forest in autumn, with Daft Punk represented by stone sculptures of their helmets.